 Introduces the nature and function of the law in society.
 Covers common law and basic legal requirements, and constitutional, tort, criminal, employment, and contract law.
-Prerequisite: Placement into RD090 and WR121; and BA101 with a grade of C or better; or consent of instructor.
+Recommended: Placement into RD090 and WR121; and completion of BA101 with a grade of C or better.
 F, W, Sp, Su